garthNicholas/Poised-project-management-database/README.md

     - Confirm which of the projects on the database are past deadline, and those that have not yet passed the deadline

-    - Update information about existing projects on mySQL database after having confirmed the updates from the user
+    - Update information about existing projects on mySQL database after having confirmed the updated data with the user
          Eg: Update staff details
                     i.e:  The architect may get a new mobile number